Nick Chubb Player Prop Bets for NFL Week 8 | Cleveland vs. Pittsburgh 10/31/2021

 Matchup vs. Pittsburgh

-- Chubb has averaged 70 rushing yards per game in his six career matchups against the Steelers, 16.5 fewer yards than his over/under in Sunday's game.
+- Against the Steelers, Chubb's 70 rushing yards per game over his six career matchups are 17.5 fewer than his over/under in Sunday's game.

-- Chubb, in six matchups versus the Steelers, has run for a TD once, but not more than one in a single contest.
+- Chubb, in six matchups against the Steelers, has run for a TD once, but not more than one in a single contest.

-- Chubb will go up against a Steelers squad that allows 107.7 rushing yards per game and is the NFL's 12th-ranked rush defense.
+- In terms of defending against the run, the Steelers are 12th in the league, allowing 107.7 yards per game.

-- The Browns are up against the NFL's top defense when it comes to rushing TDs conceded (two this year).
+- This year the Steelers have allowed two rushing TDs.
+They are ranked first in the NFL in that category.

 Recent Performances